 Bokoblins in general are Butt Monkeys in the Zelda series, but nowhere else is it more apparent than in this game.

-This troper found great amusement in knocking them off ledges and watching them roll down the hills in Eldin, shaking them off the tightrope, stealing their monster horns with the whip and watching them pitch a mini temper tantrum over it, and all other forms of tormenting them.
+Knocking them off ledges and watching them roll down the hills in Eldin, shaking them off the tightrope, stealing their monster horns with the whip and watching them pitch a mini temper tantrum over it, and all other forms of tormenting them are sadistically funny.

 The cinematic after you insert the Stone of Trials.
 Link's blank expression practically screams "What."

-This is likely a Call Back (or Call Forward) to a similar scene in The Wind Waker, where Link had a similar reaction to a very similar statue doing a very similar thing.
-Just that in The Wind Waker, Link went on to examine the statue closer in order to see if it's broken — only to have it blow up in his face.
+This is likely a Call-Back (or Call Forward) to a similar scene in The Wind Waker, where Link had a similar reaction to a very similar statue doing a very similar thing.
+Just that in Wind Waker, Link went on to examine the statue closer in order to see if it's broken — only to have it blow up in his face.

 Likewise, after the 2 Mogmas mentioned earlier on the page mention how a girl fitting Zelda's physical description to the letter was taken into the Earth Temple, you can suggest to Fi that it was actually Impa that they saw.
 By her calculations, the chances of that being true are '10%.
 Rounded up.'